 Whether you’re looking for financing, expert advice, or even better networking opportunities, some resources specifically help certified women-owned businesses.
 The federal government’s goal is to award at least 5% of federal contracting money each year to businesses owned by women.
 To become certified and take advantage of that funding, there are some qualifications your business needs to meet.

-For example, to become a Women-Owned Small Business (WOSM), your company needs to meet the following criteria:
+For example, to become a Women-Owned Small Business (WOSB), your company needs to meet the following criteria:

 - At least 51% of the business is owned by a woman

 - The owner works full-time at the business

 There are even certification resources available for women from disadvantaged populations.
 So, no matter where you live or what your background might be, you can qualify to receive help.
 These particular certifications often come with resources, marketing, and networking opportunities that you wouldn’t be able to take advantage of on your own.
 It can also help with lead generation, so you’ll reach more customers/clients faster and more effectively.